Understanding RFP Software

 Content Library & Knowledge Management: Modern platforms maintain a structured repository of pre-approved responses, indexed by question similarity rather than just keywords.
 AI-native systems like Arphie use semantic search and large language models to match incoming questions to relevant past responses—even when phrasing differs significantly.

 Workflow Orchestration: The software routes questions to appropriate subject matter experts, tracks approval chains, and enforces deadlines.
-We've seen this reduce average response time from 18 days to 8 days in enterprise deployments.

 Automated Response Generation: AI-powered platforms analyze question context, pull relevant information from multiple sources, and generate draft responses that match your organization's voice and compliance requirements.
-This is fundamentally different from simple template filling.

 Key Technical Capabilities That Differentiate Modern RFP Software